 Here at Nordeast Electric, we actually hear this quite a bit.
 It can be daunting to hire a contractor when you don't know the industry.
 That's where we come in!
 We truly want to educate people and help them make informed decisions.
 If you cringe where you hear the words "hire a contractor", we aim to be the company that changes your mind.
 Below are a few helpful tips.

 Fun fact!
 Did you know it takes a minimum of 8,000 hours to become a journeyman electrician?
 That works out to about 4 years as an apprentice before being eligible to take the Class "A" test.

 LED stands for Light Emitting Diode and they are up to 80% more efficient than incandescent light bulbs.
 Changing over to LED bulbs in your home or business should save you money every month on your energy bill.
 LED "lamps" (bulbs) stay cool to the touch and don't emit the heat normally found in incandescent or fluorescent bulbs, which makes them safer.
 They also do not use mercury vapor like compact fluorescents.
-LED's cost more up front, but they also last much longer than "standard" bulbs and are better for the environment when it comes to disposal.
+While LED's used to cost more than incandescent bulbs, the technology has advanced and a 6-pack of LED light bulbs won't break the bank.
+LED's last much longer than "standard" bulbs and are better for the environment when it comes to disposal.

 Traditionally, light bulbs have been measured by watts, which is the power used by a device.
 When it comes to bulbs, a higher wattage means a brighter bulb.
 With newer technologies, however, light bulbs, as well as many other types of devices, have been made to be exponentially more efficient with their power usage, and this has led to most modern light bulbs to be measured by their light output measurement - which is lumens - rather than their wattage.
 The higher the lumens, the more light you will get from a bulb.
 To keep it simple, most light bulb packaging lists the conversion from watts to lumens.